bergus/promise-cancellation/API.md

 Promise instances would get an additional [[CancelToken]] internal slot for their associated cancellation token.

-*PromiseReaction* records would get an additional [[CancelToken]] field for the cancellation token registered with them.

 *RejectPromise* and *FulfillPromise* get an additional step that empties the [[CancelToken]] slot of the promise.

 #### CancelPromise